 - 1. An essay/cover letter presenting the portfolio, describing significant accomplishments and information about performance or other information that would promote the candidate.
 Candidates should endeavor to coordinate their essays with the order of categories on the Summary of Professional Activity Form. - 2.
 The Summary of Professional Activity Form providing factual information about the candidate covering the entire promotion/tenure evaluation period.
 To complete this section of the portfolio, faculty members should follow the Instructions for Completing the Summary of Professional Activity Form. - 3.
 A copy of the faculty member's Annual Faculty Evaluation Summary Form for each year during the promotion/tenure evaluation period.
 Whenever possible, a candidate with previous academic employment during the promotion/tenure evaluation period will provide similar documentation from the previous employer. - 4.
-An up-to-date curriculum vitae in the format required by the College. - 5.
+An up-to-date curriculum vitae in the required Clayton State format. - 5.
 Statistical summaries of the responses to objective questions from the Student Evaluation of Instructor during the evaluation period.
 Summer semester statistical summaries may be included at the candidate's discretion.
-(These summaries will be provided to each faculty member by the department chair/associate dean responsible for evaluation; any missing data will be explained.)

-- 6. A summary of student comments from all Student Evaluations of Instructor (Summer optional). - 7.
+(These summaries will be provided to each faculty member by the department chair/associate dean responsible for evaluation; any missing data will be explained.) - 6.
+A summary of student comments from all Student Evaluations of Instructor (Summer optional). - 7.
 Statistical summaries of the grade distributions of the courses taught by the faculty member during the evaluation period.
 (These summaries will be provided to each faculty member by the department chair/associate dean responsible for evaluation; any missing data will be explained.) - 8.
-Mentor and/or peer comments (optional). - 9.
-Documentation for each activity for which the faculty member is claiming credit.
-This section will be clearly organized in the order in which the evidentiary categories appear on the Promotion and Tenure evaluation form. - 10.
-The portfolio must follow any additional guidelines published by the Faculty Member's College.
+Mentor and/or peer comments (optional).

+9. Documentation for each activity for which the faculty member is claiming credit.
+This section will be clearly organized in the order in which the evidentiary categories appear on the Promotion and Tenure evaluation form.

-205.04.3 Responsibilities and Timelines in the Promotion and Tenure Process
+205.04.2 Responsibilities and Timelines in the Promotion and Tenure Process